Rogach/miltamm/README.md

   some questions (effectively setting values for the build definition keys), and then miltamm generates the processed copy of template in `new_awesome_project` folder.

+This preprocessor was only tested on Linux (thus would probably work on it).
+I haven't tested it on anything else.